mako-framework/docs/08_learn_more/00_views.md

 		<p>Hello, world!</p>
 	{% endcapture %}

-In the example above, you'll be able to access the captured block using a variable named `$captured` anywhere after the capture losing tag.
+In the example above, you'll be able to access the captured block using a variable named `$captured` anywhere after the capture closing tag.

 ##### Nospace blocks